Study the Past

 - Spinoza

-Strengthening the power of your will is more about increasing your understanding of the cause-and-effect principles that determine your reactions than it is about developing some brute force to resist temptation.
-True, to exercise your will, you will have to expend considerable effort, but that comes later.
-First we can take advantage of the expensive lessons in cause-and-effect that you have already paid for, and now reside in your memory.
+Acquiring willpower is more about increasing your understanding of the cause-and-effect principles that determine your reactions than it is about developing some brute force to resist temptation.
+To give your personal research a kick start, you can take advantage of the expensive education in cause-and-effect that you have already paid for, by reviewing your history.
 The first lapse after a period of control has valuable information to be mined.
-Once you learn how a particular trap works you will be less vulnerable to it.
-Consider what you can learn about these issues by reviewing your past..
+Consider what you can learn about these issues by reviewing your past.

 Instructions for completing the History Review: